 The inputs to this productive process are resources such as personnel (often referred to as labour), equipment and buildings (often referred to as capital), land and raw materials.
-The output of a process using health care inputs for example health care professionals, therapeutic materials and a clinic - could be, for example, an amount of health care of a given quality that is provided.
+The output of a process using health care inputs, such as health care professionals, therapeutic materials and clinics, could be an amount of health care of a given quality that is provided, for example.
 How inputs are converted into outputs may be affected by other mediating factors, for example the environment in which production takes place, such as whether the clinic is publicly or privately owned.

-The key observation of economics is that resources are known to be limited in quantity, but there are no known bounds on the quantity of outputs that is desired.
+A key observation of economics is that resources are known to be limited in quantity at a point in time, but there are no known bounds on the quantity of outputs that is desired.
 This both acts as the fundamental driving force for economic activity and explains why health and health care can and should be considered like other goods.
 This issue, known as the problem of scarcity of resources means that choices must be made about what goods are produced, how they are to be produced and who will consume them.
-Another way to view this is that we cannot have all of the goods that we want and in choosing the basket of goods that we will have, we have to trade off one good for another.
+Another way to view this is that we cannot have all of the goods that we want, and in choosing the goods that we will have, we have to trade off one good for another.

 To summarise: in the economy as a whole, there are not enough scarce resources to meet all of the wants that people have, so we have to choose which wants are met and which are not met; in the health care system there are not enough health care resources to meet all of the health needs that people have, so we have to choose which needs are met and which are not met.

-When economists refer to costs, they usually mean opportunity costs.
-This is quite different to the more familiar concept of financial costs, the costs of goods and services and of scarce resources in terms of money.
-Very often, financial costs are used to measure opportunity costs, but this is not always the case.
-Opportunity cost and financial costs are different ways of thinking about costs, rather than separate elements of overall costs it would make no sense to calculate them separately and add them together, for example.
+Costs in economics usually means opportunity costs.
+This concept is quite different to the more familiar idea of financial costs, which is the cost of goods, services and scarce resources in terms of the money that must be paid to obtain them.
+In practice, financial costs are very often used to measure opportunity costs, but this is not always the case.
+It is important to note that opportunity cost and financial costs are different ways of thinking about costs, not different elements of overall costs.
+They cannot be calculated separately and added together, for example.

 1.2 Markets, Demand and Supply